Coral79/ActionPlan-Code/README.md

 ## Evaluation

-Reproduces the ActionPlan numbers of the paper (Tables 1 and 4) on the HumanML3D-272 test set, using MotionStreamer's protocol with their pretrained TMR-based evaluator (bundled in `models/Evaluator_272`).
+Reproduces the ActionPlan numbers of the paper (Tables 1 and 4) on the HumanML3D-272 test set.
 Metrics: FID, R-Precision (Top1/2/3), Matching Score, and Diversity.

 Requires the 272-dim test data: